archethic-foundation/libjs/README.md

 - `code` is a string defining the smart contract

+#### setGenerateEncryptedSeedSC(flag)

+Set a flag to request a wallet to add the chain seed in the ownership of the transaction to create a smart contract.
+This function is only usefull when sending / signing the transaction through a wallet.
+Signing and sending the transaction directly to the node will not use this flag.

+- `flag` is a boolean to request the node to add the chain seed in the ownership

 #### setContent(content)

 Add the content in the `data.content` section of the transaction